Rosario Waterlow Rosario Waterlow

 Burnout can manifest in both emotional and physical ways, and it looks different for everyone.
 For me, it stemmed from a prolonged period of distressing life events.
 I tried to carry on as if everything was normal, but eventually, I crashed.
 Everyday tasks that once felt easy became overwhelming.
 I struggled to care for myself.
 It was debilitating.
 I felt ashamed but I also hid it.

 This experience forced me to reassess my life, my limits, and my priorities.
 Recovery wasn’t instant.
-Even as I write this, I’m still healing, but things have improved a lot.
 Over time, I introduced small habits and routines that helped me regain energy and feel like myself again.

 If you’re experiencing burnout, know that things can get better.
 You are not lazy or a failure, you are human.
 Burnout is an invitation to pause, reassess, and offer yourself the compassion you’ve long been giving to everything and everyone else.